hep-mh/flounder/README.md

 ```
 Similar commands are also available for other platforms.
 To get an idea for some of the commands, you may also want to take a look at the files ``build-main.sh`` and ``build-windows.ps1``, which can be used to build for Linux/Android on Linux and for Windows on Windows, respectively.
 These scripts also contain the relevant code to build Windows installer files, flatpaks, etc.

-In principle, it is possible to build applications for Android, iOS, Web, Linux, Windows, and macOS
+In general, it is possible to build applications for Android, iOS, Web, Linux, Windows, and macOS

 ## Some history